Oyster card: Out-of-station interchange

-At a number of Tube, DLR, London Overground and National Rail stations which lie in close proximity, or where interchange requires passengers to pass through ticket barriers, an out-of-station interchange (OSI) is permitted.
+At a number of Tube, DLR, London Overground and National Rail stations which lie in proximity, or where interchange requires passengers to pass through ticket barriers, an out-of-station interchange (OSI) is permitted.
 In such cases, the card holder touches out at one station (including at standalone readers) and then touches in again before starting the next leg of the journey.
 The PAYG fares are then combined and charged as a single journey.

 Examples include transferring between the Jubilee line at Canary Wharf and the DLR where Oyster card holders must tap their card at the ticket barriers in the Tube station, and then touch in on the validator at the DLR station.
 Balham (National Rail) to/from Balham (Tube) is another OSI, as is Camden Town (Tube) to/from Camden Road (London Overground).
 Failure to touch in or out on the validators in these circumstances will incur a maximum fare.
 In some cases (e.g. at West Hampstead NR stations) the OSI replicates interchanges which have existed for several decades before the invention of the Oyster system but were generally used with season tickets rather than day tickets.

 Out-of-station interchanges can be temporary or permanent.
 A temporary arrangement may exist between two stations at short notice (routinely during weekend work but also when an emergency closure occurs).
 The two journeys that result are only charged as a single journey.

 Recharging

-The pre-pay balance of an Oyster card can be topped up at ticket machines at railway stations (TfL and National Rail) where Oyster is accepted, as well as at Oyster Ticket Stops in convenience stores, and TfL Visitor Centres.
-A maximum of £90 can be held on the card.
-It is no longer possible to top up cards at any station ticket office.
+Pay as you go credit and season tickets (Travelcards and Bus & Tram passes) on an Oyster card can be topped-up at ticket machines within almost all TfL stations and most Oyster-accepted National Rail stations as well as at Oyster ticket stops and TfL Visitor Centres.
+Cards can also be topped-up through the TfL Go app or an online Oyster and Contactless account or by calling the Oyster helpline.
+A maximum of £90 can be held on the card with a £50 top-up limit via the Go app or online.

-PAYG funds and Travel card season tickets (but not Bus & Tram Passes) can also be purchased online via the Oyster online website or by calling the Oyster helpline.
-The top up can be collected 30 mins later by touching in or out as part of a normal journey at any station or on any bus.
-There is no requirement to select a specific station nor to wait until the next day, which was the case in the past.
+Top-ups made online, via the app, or through the helpline are available after 30 minutes and are loaded when you touch in or out during a normal journey at any station or on any bus, with no need to select a specific station or wait until the next day, as was previously required.

 For further information on recharging and renewals, see the section on Renewals in this article.